-Students, parents and families should recognize that there are certain academic and vocational competencies that must be met in order to receive a diploma; however, there are also numerous opportunities to personalize your school experience through elective offerings, co-operative education placements, extracurricular activities, and athletics.
+Making informed decisions requires knowing your options, setting realistic expectations, and understanding the that must be met in order to receive a diploma; however, there are also numerous opportunities to personalize your school experience through elective offerings, co-operative education placements, extracurricular activities, and athletics.
 Because each student has individual goals and needs, it is imperative that students and their families participate in making informed choices for a successful future.